Introduction

 linux-arm

-To get Geralt working on Android/iOS, you need to build the libsodium binaries yourself because they aren't included in the libsodium NuGet package.
-You then need to modify the Geralt.csproj file slightly to target those platforms.
+To get Geralt working on Android, you need to build the libsodium binaries yourself because they aren't included in the libsodium NuGet package.
+You then need to modify the project slightly to target that platform.

 Source code